braintripping/cljs-live/README.md

 ### Limitations

-Libraries that cannot be loaded by Planck are not packaged correctly (eg. Quil and Sablono).
-Two known causes:

-1. Macros that are not compatible with self-hosted ClojureScript (eg. Sablono)
+Projects which include macros that are incompatible with self-hosted ClojureScript cause problems.
-2. Libraries that require a browser environment to load (eg. Quil, which loads Processing.js)